LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 In the category of explicit Runge--Kutta methods, ARKODE includes methods that have orders 2 through 6, with embeddings that are of orders 1 through 5.
-Each of ARKODE's explicit Butcher tables are specified via a unique ID:
+Each of ARKODE's explicit Butcher tables are specified via a unique ID and name:

 .. c:enum:: ARKODE_ERKTableID